slerman12/UnifiedML/README.md

 Yes.

-All agents support discrete and continuous control, classification, and generative modeling in a seamless, unified integration.
+All agents support discrete and continuous control, classification, and generative modeling in a seamless, unified integration of all.

 See example scripts of various configurations [below](#mag-sample-scripts).